GlobalFishingWatch/ais-listener/README.md

 [pyproject.toml]: pyproject.toml
 [requirements.txt]: requirements.txt

+[PubSub sink]: socket_listener/sinks/pubsub.py

 ## Introduction

 <div align="justify">

-The original motivation for this service was the ingestion of AIS messages needed by GFW data pipelines.
+The original motivation for this service was to support the ingestion of AIS messages required by GFW data pipelines.
-We have generalized this functionality for any desired network protocols, data sources and destinations.
+Since then, we have generalized the functionality to support arbitrary network protocols, data sources, and destinations.
+We intentionally keep the server **thin and focused solely on ingestion**, without performing any parsing or transformation of the input data.
+All decoding and processing is deferred to downstream pipelines, allowing for greater flexibility and scalability.

 </div>

 > [!NOTE]
-> Currently, we support the following:
-> Protocols: [**UDP**]
+> **Currently supported options:**
-> Desitnations: [**PubSub**]
+>
+> - 📡 **Protocols**: `UDP`.
+> - 🎯 **Destinations**: `PubSub`.

+## PubSub

+The [PubSub sink] supports two modes, controlled by the `pubsub-data-format` parameter:

+- **`raw`**: The entire socket packet is published as-is in a single **PubSub** message.
+- **`split`**: The socket packet is split using a configurable `delimiter`, and each component is published as a separate **PubSub** message.

 ## Usage